-The world of adoption can be intimidating.
+The world of adoption in NY can be intimidating.
 There are dozens of choices to be made by all who are involved.
 Expectant parents are dealing with the uncertainty of an unexpected pregnancy; hopeful adoptive parents are eagerly preparing for a child that could arrive any day (or not at all).
 As one begins to research the process and all that it entails, it can be easy to become overwhelmed and discouraged.
 Rather than expecting the worst and flying blind, learn the basics of what adoption entails and what you can expect from the process before and after placement.
 These simple expectations can help you feel peace of mind as you begin your journey of adoption in NY.

 As an expectant parent who is considering adoption in NY, you may be facing an array of challenges and decisions to be conquered in a short amount of time.
 This is overwhelming and discombobulating to anyone who is undergoing these experiences for the first time.
 You are not alone, though.
-There are others who have been in a similar situation you find yourself in now.
+Others have been in a similar situation you find yourself in now.
 Between adoption agencies, support groups, and personal relationships, you can navigate any hardship you face throughout a pregnancy that is heading toward the road of adoption.
 One of the first steps to take when you are starting to consider your options is who you will work with to make educated decisions and create your adoption plan.

 During this time, you can feel confident in knowing that an accredited adoption professional will respect your wishes and needs throughout the placement process.
 In preparation for the day of the birth, an adoption agency or professional will help you to create a plan complete with financial needs discussed throughout the pregnancy, parent-matching services, and counseling throughout and after the placement process.
 Details such as the birth plan and post-adoption plan will be sorted out beforehand so that you will feel prepared.
 Remember, no matter what stage of pregnancy you are at, or if you have already given birth, it is never too late to make an adoption plan.

 Immediately following the birth of your child, you will have an appointed amount of time to spend with him or her before signing the adoption paperwork.
 You’ll then sign the paperwork to relinquish parental rights over the child, and the appointed adoptive parents will continue the process until finalization.
 The adoptive family will go before a judge to complete the adoption process; post-placement visits will be performed by the adoption agency or other professional to ensure that the match is successful.
-Once this process is complete, you will officially hold the title of birth parent.
+Once this process is complete, you will officially hold the title of the birth parent.

 Once the adoption is finalized and placement is complete, the story doesn’t end.
 You will always be a birth mother.
 Your child will always have a past that relied on her adoption.
 And the adoptive parents will forever be a part of an ever-growing adoption community.
 As the baby you placed for adoption grows, takes her first steps, learns to talk, and starts discovering the world, she will also begin to discover what life as an adoptee would entail.
 Put simply, the course of her life was shaped by a carefully considered decision and a ruling from a judge.
 But the life-long search for identity, belonging, and security will begin from day one.
 Depending on your chosen adoption plan preplacement, your involvement in your child’s upbringing will vary.